 We’ve quickly arrived at two major implications:

 For the remainder of this piece, I will primarily address the true hourly rate, because it’s the best measure of cash flow optimization.
-You may earn $200,000 a year, but there’s a huge difference in your quality of life if that takes you 80 hours a week vs. 20 hours a week.
+You may earn $200,000 a year, but there’s a massive difference in your quality of life if that takes you 80 hours a week vs. 20 hours a week.
 (The difference in revenue per hour, respectively, is $50 vs. $200 – yikes.)

 There are five levers you can pull to increase your true hourly rate.
 You can drive this number up by being: